Frequently asked questions

 Over or within 150m of any open-air assembly of more than 1000 persons.

-Over or within 50m of any person, vessel, vehicle or structure not under the control of the operator.
+Over or within 50m of any person not under the control of the operator.
 This distance is reduced to 30m during take-off and landing.

 Which areas of the UK do you cover?